mslonina/Mechanic/examples/UserGuide.md

 The Mechanic internally works on top of the _MPI Task Farm_ model.
 This means, we have one master node which prepares numerical tasks for workers.
 Tasks are grouped into pools, and we may have many such pools with different storage and number of tasks.
-Tasks are mapped onto 3D task board, which helps to find out which tasks are completed, and is required for the restart mode.
-Each pool, as well as tasks, may have own storage to suit best your application.
+Tasks are mapped onto 3D task board, which helps to find out what tasks are completed, and is required for the restart mode.
+Each pool, as well as tasks, may have own storage and runtime configuration to suit best your application.
 Different storage types are available, suitable for processing with Gnuplot or Matplotlib.
 All basic datatypes are supported and datasets up to rank 32.

 The user-supplied module is a C-code compiled to a shared library.
 It may be interconnected with any C-interoperable programming language, such as C++, OpenCL, CUDA